Risk Management II

 The course contributes towards the following learning outcomes:

-- Is able to analyze existing theories, methods and interpretations and to challenge established knowledge and practice in the media technology area.
+- Is able to handle complex academic issues and to challenge established knowledge and practise in the subject area.

 Having completed the course, the students should have: